codidact/docs/Developer-FAQ/NoOfDatabases.md

 ##### Advantages and disadvantages

 Each community having its own instance is a possibility as this allows for a lot of flexibility with each community.
 It also allows for eacy spreading over multiple servers in multiple locations and we wouldn't need to worry about how to deal with communities 'splitting off'.
 However, that's because this _is_ having communities split off and everything is very separated.
 This might end up happening naturally to some extent in the future (e.g. SO, Meta SE and the SE Network are all fairly separated and we want communities to be free to make this decision themselves).
+This also introduces extra complexity and worst, may start only appealing to technophiles, which we want to avoid.
+As we're an open source project, people are free to do this if they wish to do so.

 Having a single database per community allows for better optimisation of non-network queries, which are going to be the most frequent queries by far.
 Cross-site queries would have to be done by middleware/APIs, although will be much rarer than regular ('within-site') queries.
 This is nevertheless within the constraints of Codidact, although outside the constraints of the Codidact 'core' repository.
 Middleware would also be required for user profile management and question migrations.
 The extra database for PII can be used throughout the network and any changes to the database design or high level moderation can be scripted.
 In particular, this allows for canary release to minimise problems caused by new software versions and limits the damage caused by potential 'disaster events'.

 Using a single schema per community makes the communities less isolated than a single database per community and makes for more easily implement cross-community queries.
 Although regular queries are still fast, PostgreSQL would struggle to cope with the sheer number of tables at SE scale making these cross-community queries potentially slow at scale.
 It's also less secure and would need to be able to cope with huge numbers of concurrent connections.
 As a result, this method would be difficult to scale well.

 A community in each table would require fewer tables and allow for easier network usage and moderation but would also be [difficult to implement](https://github.com/codidact/core/blob/ranolfi/skeleton/Database/Diagrams/png/Main%20DB%20Model.png), would run into issues with concurrent connections and volume of queries and would simply get too big at scale, meaning either difficult to implement methods to deal with massive databases would have to be used, or we'd have to split the database anyway.
-While it would create a more 'linked' network, allowing for easier migrations and easier network moderation, this would also lead to corresponding issues, such as it being harder to perform maintenance on individual communities and making it harder for individual communities to start their own instance.
+While it would create a more 'linked' network, allowing for easier migrations and easier network moderation, this would also lead to corresponding issues, such as it being harder to perform maintenance on individual communities and making it harder for individual communities to start their own instance or potentially customise their schema, although allowing communities to do this would create extra maintenance work.

 Having multiple databases with multiple communities in each would scale much better than having a single table but as cross-site queries would still require work to be done across databases, this solution is no easier than having a single community per database.